 - An episode of Sliders has the eponymous characters slide into a world where vampires are real and the world knows about them (vampirism is a felony).
 Quinn meets a man whose wife was turned by vampires.
 His goal becomes to find and "free" her, so he arms himself with the usual weapons: garlic, holy water, stakes, stake-firing crossbows, etc.

-- Ray the werewolf hates and attacks vampires on the American version of Being Human (UK), though it's less righteous crusade and more fang-bashing.
+- Ray the werewolf hates and attacks vampires on Being Human (US), though it's less righteous crusade and more fang-bashing.

 - Forever Knight had a dhampyr-type hunter in the episode "Bad Blood".
 He wasn't a vampire's child, but had dhampyr-type enhanced abilities due to not being completely drained by LaCroix years before.